Valuing diversity, Promoting Equality & Challenging Gender Stereotypes.

 - SEND code of practice (2014)

-We have 2 equalities reps in the building who support other staff & review equalities practice.
-Hannah Simpson & Chelsea Boyce-Jones.
+We have an equalities rep in the building who support other staff & review equalities practice.
+Chelsea Boyce-Jones.
 They are supported by Hannah Moss.
-All 3 have accessed the appropriate training.
+Both have accessed the appropriate training.